Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 12. Effectively utilize Messenger.

-This Facebook tool helps you develop relationships with your customers by enabling users to contact or message you through your Facebook page or the stand-alone mobile app.
+This Facebook tool helps you develop customer relationships by enabling users to contact or message you through your Facebook page or the stand-alone mobile app.
 You can create pre-set greetings and automated responses that support you during off-hours so you feel accessible to users anytime they have feedback or inquiries.

 13. Use images.

-Include images with your text when posting anywhere on your Facebook page so as to increase visitor impressions and engagement.
+Include images with your text when posting anywhere on your Facebook page to increase visitor impressions and engagement.

 14. Share images of great quotes.